NabeelAhmed1721/twentyfour/README.md

 # twentyfour
-An application to schedule sleeping patterns on an airplane to decrease or prevent jetlag.
+An application to make team management intuitive and simple